KIRJANDIB123/rivera-portfolio/README.md

-  # Video Editor Portfolio
+  # QUIRJHON DAVE A. RIVERA Portfolio

-  This is a code bundle for Video Editor Portfolio.
-The original project is available at https://www.figma.com/design/2Nr3KZ6W30kp8z8L8QZhSa/Video-Editor-Portfolio.

   ## Running the code